-Sign-up Today

-________________

-Have a question before you sign-up?

-Paycheck Protection Program (PPP) Loan Forgiveness Claim Document Assistance Support to the Client to Include:
+Paycheck Protection Program (PPP) Loan Forgiveness Claim Documentation Assistance Support to the Client to Include:

 Obtain from you the exact date of PPP loan funding and confirmation of the amount of loan proceeds received by you.

 After the conclusion of the eight (8) week period or alternative twenty four (24) week period subsequent to PPP loan funding, work with you or your designee to assemble the necessary supporting documentation and related calculations necessary to be submitted to regulators in order to substantiate PPP loan forgiveness, in full or in part.